exakat/exakat-docs/Reference/Reports.rst

 SimpleTable is a HTML report format.

-SimpleTable doesn't depend on themes.
+SimpleTable doesn't depend on rulesets.

 .. _report-stats: